neuroinformatics-unit/datashuttle/docs/source/pages/get_started/quick-validate-project.md

 <br>

 Any validation errors detected in the project will be displayed in the logging box.
-See ``Strict Mode`` below for key details on how the validation is performed.
+See ``Strict Mode`` below for details on how the validation is performed.

 **Options:**